Pooled meta-analyses · Updated June 5

 Polycystic ovary syndrome (PCOS) with metabolic syndrome and GLP-1.

-Evidence-supported, but not always FDA-labeled.
+GLP-1 treatment for this condition is evidence-supported but not FDA-labeled, so coverage usually rests on a related qualifying indication.
 Preferred drug: Wegovy, Zepbound (under obesity indication) or Ozempic/Mounjaro (if T2D diagnosed).

 The headline trial: Pooled meta-analyses